xonixx/xonixx.github.io/bytebeat_gawk.md

 I wondered -- is it possible to emulate in GAWK the bitwise logic on negative numbers according to C and other languages?

-I knew that GAWK internally works with numbers using double-precision floating points (`double` in C).
+I knew that GAWK internally works with numbers using (64 bits) double-precision floating points (`double` in C).
 If we take a look at a [binary representation of doubles](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#IEEE_754_double-precision_binary_floating-point_format:_binary64) we'll find that they use 53 bits of precision which is far more than 32 bits needed to represent `int`.
 So it should be absolutely possible to emulate binary operations on (signed) `int`-s on top of `double` representation.

 First step here is to understand how signed (or, particularly, negative) integers are represented in binary form.
 It turns out, the [Two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) mechanism is the key here.

 This gives a clue to a possible solution.
-We need to convert a GAWK number (`decimal`) into some other (positive) `decimal` representation that will "play role" of (signed) `int`, eligible for GAWK binary functions.
+We need to convert a GAWK number (`decimal`) into some other (positive) `decimal` representation that will "play a role" of (signed) `int`, eligible for GAWK binary functions.
 We will also need the reverse conversion to convert "`int`-like" `decimal`-s back to "ordinary" `decimal`-s.

 This is exactly [how I coded it](https://github.com/xonixx/bytebeat-gawk/blob/main/bitint.awk) (functions `toint` and `fromint`) according to the Two's complement algorithm mentioned above.
 Luckily GAWK provides the `compl()` function, needed for bitwise complement, making the solution possible.